enableiot/iotkit-agent/README.md

 The `iotkit-agent`, by default, has sufficient defaults to register itself in the Cloud.

-> You can configure many parameters of the iotkit-agent in the `config.json` file located in the root folder, but, unless you are sure you know what they mean, these are best left unchanged.
+> You can configure many parameters of the `iotkit-agent` in the `config.json` file located in the root folder, but, unless you are sure you know what they mean, these are best left unchanged.

 ### Start

-To start the agent service simply execute the `start-agent.sh` file:
+To start the `iotkit-agent` service simply execute the start script:

     ./start-agent.sh

 ### Stop

+Yep, you quest it, run the stop script:

     ./stop-agent.sh